TillMeineke/ML_Zoomcamp2024_hw/README.md

 Sep 2024 - Jan 2025
 [Course management platform](https://courses.datatalks.club/ml-zoomcamp-2024/)

+This folder contains the homework for the course.
+Each week has its own folder.
+The homework is in the form of Jupyter notebooks.

+I also keep track of my progress in this `README.md` file.
+I will update it every week.

 ## [Homework 1: Introduction to Machine Learning](./01-intro/homework_01_till_meineke.ipynb) due 1 Oktober 2024 01:00

+Extra material in subfolder contains the setup of the environment, the portfolio page, and other things I learned during the first week of course.

 - [x] [Set up the environment](./01-intro/Setup_environment.md)
   - [x] locally on Mac